The Prologue by Anne Bradstreet: Text, Summary, and Analysis

 Read More

-Captain John Smith: A Pioneer of American Exploration and Literature
+Captain John Smith: American Exploration Pioneer

 Read More